Project vicinity between Port Angeles and Sequim. See larger map.

 - Drivers will now use what is called an "indirect left access" at four intersections in the project limits rather than turning left directly off the highway.

 - Existing business along the corridor are remain accessible and open for business.

 - Although the two new US 101 lanes are now open to traffic, the project is not yet complete.
 The remaining work, including final paving and striping, will occur after warmer and drier weather returns in 2015.

 widening US 101?

-To increase safety and relieve congestion, we are widening the last remaining section of two-lane roadway between Sequim and Port Angeles.
+To increase safety and relieve congestion, crews widened the last remaining section of two-lane roadway between Sequim and Port Angeles.

 The End Result

 The end result is a continuous four-lane divided highway between Sequim and Port Angeles.
-The new four-lane roadway will have two lanes in each direction and a wide median.
+The new four-lane roadway has two lanes in each direction and a wide median.